-The Management Programme in Infrastructure Reform and Regulation is based at the Graduate School of Business but is undertaken in conjunction with a range of partner institutions.
+Managing Infrastructure Investment Reform and Regulation In Africa (MIRA) is based at the Graduate School of Business but is undertaken in conjunction with a range of partner institutions.

 Faculty of Commerce: University of Cape Town

-The MIR Programme is located at the Graduate School of Business, which is in the Commerce Faculty of the University of Cape Town.
+The MIRA Programme is located at the Graduate School of Business, which is in the Commerce Faculty of the University of Cape Town.
 Doctoral students are registered through the Commerce Faculty.

 Faculty of Engineering and the Built Environment: University of Cape Town